felixalacampagne/Windows11/not-sending-pc-to-landfill.md

 were in the wrong language and possibly did not actually meet the Windows 11 requirements.
 This seemed to be backed up by some of the review comments.
 By the time I found boxes matching my requirements the price had started to be way over what I want to pay to replace my perfectly functioning system.
-Amazon.be did not appear to have much of an offering for do-it-yourself assembly of a system and I would need to do much more research to figure out is needed for a self-assembly.
+I would need to do much more research to figure out what is needed for a self-assembly build.

 SO!
 I decided that it was plenty worth while trying one of the workaround methods to put Windows 11 on my apparently obsolete and useless box.